ytakefuji/global-warming/README.md

 # global-warming
+Global warming is advancing every year.
+Total solar irradiance (TSI) is also increasing every year!

 solarplot.py (Python2) or solarplot_py3.py (Python3) is a program to plot total solar irradiance from 1610 to 2014.

 solar.lean2015.ann1610-2014.txt should be downloaeded from NASA site: